-The products we offer our Lakewood customers are top of the line, and typically come with a 10 year warranty on parts, as that is the standard time period from most manufacturers.
+The products we offer our Long Beach customers are top of the line, and typically come with a 10 year warranty on parts, as that is the standard time period from most manufacturers.
 Some components are even covered with a life time warranty.

 We are happy to answer any more questions you may have.
 Either use our contact form, or call us at 562-760-3263.
-If you would like to learn more about Donahue Heating and Air Conditioning, please visit: Lakewood HVAC Contractor
+If you would like to learn more about Donahue Heating & Air Conditioning, please visit: Long Beach HVAC Contractor

-Contact us today at 562-760-3263 if you have questions or need air conditioning & heating service in Lakewood or surrounding areas.
+Contact us today at 562-760-3263 if you have questions or need heating & air conditioning service in Long Beach or surrounding areas.